KarlisKV/Coverage_algorithms/report.md

-# Report for assignment 3
+# Report for assignment 3 Group 28

 This is a template for your report.
 You are free to modify it as needed.
 It is not required to use markdown for your report either, but the report